alexbykoff/array-cop/README.md

 ###**...convert an object into an array**
 **`array_.arrify(object)`**
-Coverts an object (associative array) into an `Array` where object keys are array items.
+Converts an object (associative array) into an `array` where object keys are array items.
 Argument provided should be an `object`.
 Will throw an error if not an object type.
 `console.log(array_.arrify({name: 'Jack', id: 12345}));`
 > ['Jack', 12345]